2014 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Remarkably, this DDO specimen at $228 outperforms both perfect MS68 Red specimens from Philadelphia and Denver at $216 each, illustrating how minting errors defy traditional grade-based valuations.
 The DDO’s 5.6% premium over technically superior regular strikes exemplifies the fundamental numismatic principle that rarity consistently trumps condition.

 The proof coin segment reveals extreme grade sensitivity, with the DCAM 70 at $110 commanding a 900% premium over the DCAM 69 at $11.
-In the absence of scarcity, demonstrating how achieving technical perfection in proof strikes creates exponential value increases.
+In the absence of scarcity, achieving technical perfection in proof strikes creates exponential value increases.

-Regular circulation strikes show remarkable parity between mints—Philadelphia and Denver MS68 specimens achieve identical $216 valuations, while their MS67 counterparts at $17 and $30 respectively maintain close pricing despite different production facilities.
+Regular circulation strikes show remarkable parity between mints — Philadelphia and Denver MS68 specimens achieve identical $216 valuations, while their MS67 counterparts at $17 and $30 respectively maintain close pricing despite different production facilities.

 The proliferation of “First Strike” designations throughout the lower rankings reflects modern collectors’ emphasis on pedigreed coins and special certification services.